joshbegley/nyt-latest/README.md

 https://nytimes.com/video/world/middleeast/100000010803010/missile-strikes-israel-iran.html

 **World Cup play-offs: Who went through?
 What are the match-ups in the finals?**\
-`Both the European and intercontinental playoff finals take place on Tuesday after which all 48 teams will then be confirmed.`\
+`Both the European and intercontinental play-off finals take place on Tuesday after which all 48 teams will then be confirmed.`\
 https://nytimes.com/athletic/7149592/2026/03/26/world-cup-playoffs-italy-sweden-finals/

 **8 Days After Sex Abuse Revelations, California Renames Chavez Holiday**\